-Deductib Tax effect housands) Expiration year
+Deduct ible amount Ta ax effect Expiration year

+(ir thou sands)

 Taiwan operations \$ 78,349 \$ 13,319 2016~2020

-• 87,634 14,898 2021~2025
+- 87,634 14,898 2021~2025

 Hong Kong operations 1,811 299 Indefinitely

 US operations 9,084 3,582 2024~2035

-\$ 32,098
+- \$ 32,098

 According to the ROC Statute for Upgrading Industries, which expired on December 31, 2009, investments in shares originally issued by ROC domestic companies that belong to newly emerging, important and strategic industries, entitles the Company after a three-year holding period to an income tax credit of twenty percent of the price paid for the acquisition of such shares.
 These credits may be applied over a period of five years.
-The amount of the tax credit that may be applied in any year, except the final year, is limited to 50% of the income tax payable for that year.
-There is no limitation on the utilization of the amount of investment tax credit to offset the income tax payable in the final year.
+The amount of the tax credit that may be applied in any year, except the final year, is limited to 50% of the income tax credit to offset the income tax payable in the final year.
 All remaining tax credits under this program were utilized by December 31, 2015.

 On May 12, 2010, the Statute for Industrial Innovation was promulgated in the ROC, which became effective on the same date except for the provision relating to income tax incentives which went into effect retroactively on January 1, 2010.
 The Statute for Industrial Innovation entitles companies to investment tax credits for research and development expenses related to innovation activities but limits the amount of investment tax credit to only 15% of the total research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
 Moreover, any unused investment tax credits provided under the Statute for Industrial Innovation cannot be carried forward.
-Based on the amendments to the Statute for Industrial Innovation, effective from January 1, 2016 to December 31, 2019, if the Company chooses to extend the tax credits to three years, the tax credit rate will be 10% of the total research and development expenditure for the current year and subject to a cap of 30% of the income tax payable for each year.
+Based on the amendments to the Statute for Industrial Innovation, effective from January 1, 2016 to December 31, 2019, if the Company chooses to extend the tax credits to three years, the tax credit rate will be 10% of the income tax payable for each year.
 The investment tax credits generated were nil, \$4,525 thousand and \$4,242 thousand for the years ended December 31, 2013, 2014 and 2015, respectively.
 All tax credits generated under this program have been utilized.